Elise Laugier

 Teaching Interests

-Geospatial science, remote sensing, sUAS, programming (Python, R, GEE), human-environment interactions, land use and landscape change
+Geospatial science, remote sensing, sUAS, programming (Python, R, GEE), human-environment interactions, land use and landscape change, deep-time perspectives

 Courses: